Johan-Friemann/textomos/README.md

 # textomos
 Automated generation of synthetic labeled tomograms of woven composite materials.
 The pipeline is primarily based on TexGen and gVirtualXray.
+The name TexTomoS is a portmanteau of Textile, Tomography, and Segmentation.

 ## Requirements
 This software requires an NVidia GPU, Docker, and the NVidia container toolkit